hafs-r/UI-test-android-espresso/android_espresso_ui_tests_with_cucumber.md

 The idea of writing this post is to give you rough understanding of espresso with robot pattern combined with Cucumber and other dependencies like Mockito and JUnit, I have referred and copied content from multiple sources.

-###What is Cucumber why should I use it in my project?
+### What is Cucumber why should I use it in my project?

-I think we should look at what is Behaviors Driven Development before talking about Cucumber
+I think we should look at what is Behaviors Driven Development before talking about Cucumber, we will come back to cucmber after mentioning what is BDD.

 For further reference about [Cucumber](https://cucumber.io/docs/)

-###So what is BDD(Behaviors Driven Development)?
+### So what is BDD(Behaviors Driven Development)?

 Behavior-driven development (BDD) is an Agile software development methodology in which an application is documented and designed around the behavior a user expects to experience when interacting with it.
 By encouraging developers to focus only on the requested behaviors of an app or program, BDD helps to avoid bloat, excessive code, unnecessary features or lack of focus.
 This methodology combines, augments and refines the practices used in test-driven development (TDD) and acceptance testing, BDD can be seen as a set of best practices for writing great tests.